 Likewise, the system permits for an adaptability at different scales, sizes, programs and materiality, thus configuring an open and flexible system that can eventually adapt itself to different uses without losing the constructive and architectural qualities of the original unit.
 For example, the same constructive detail and spatial quality can be maintained throughout different configurations, programs and sizes.

+Similarly, the unit can be thought of as a house or as a collection of houses.
+Or, the unit can be used for a public program, as a social venue, with different terminations but maintaining the spatial qualities of the system.
 The constructive system can be industrial, although personalizing the components of the architectural solution at the same time, and always keeping in mind the exogenous factors that determine the project.
 This way, the project can adapt to the type of program required, or to the user that will inhabit it, without letting this personalization alter the spatial quality.

+Conclusions We propose to re-think architecture.
+To build like we used to is equivalent to a new earthquake.
+We suggest searching for new answers, abandoning the practice of generating unique and unrepeatable solutions that yield rigid and closed systems.
+We intend to explore architectonic alternatives to create flexible and open systems, which can be scaled and repeated, and can allow for the massive personalization of each individual or group of houses.
 We believe that qualitative values in architectonic solutions like spatial quality, quality of life, space and cubic meters cannot be reserved only for the elites, but that they must also be present in the housing that Chile needs now.